-Cachexia, or wasting syndrome
+- Cachexia, or wasting syndrome

-Seizures, including but not limited to those characteristic of epilepsy
+- Seizures, including those characteristic of epilepsy

-Severe and chronic pain
+- Severe and chronic pain

-Severe and persistent muscle spasms, including but not limited to those characteristic of multiple sclerosis
+- Severe and persistent muscle spasms, including but not limited to those characteristic of multiple sclerosis

 Applying for medical marijuana certification in Michigan involves the following steps:

-- Cannabidiol and cannabidiol acid levels
+- Cannabidiol (CBD) and cannabidiolic acid (CBDA) levels

 - Chemical residue

-- Foreign matter inspection
+- Foreign matter

 - Moisture content

-- Residual solvent levels
+- Residual solvents

-This page was last updated on August 27, 2018.
+This page was last updated February 24, 2021.